Rise to Success: Career Highlights of Curtis Sliwa

 On January 2, 2014, Curtis Sliwa returned to WABC, replacing Rush Limbaugh.

-In June 2017, Eboni Williams became Curtis Sliwa's co-host.
+Starting in June 2017, attorney and television commentator, Eboni Williams became Curtis Sliwa's co-host.

-In February 2019, Juliet Huddy joined Curtis Sliwa's show as a co-host.
+In February 2019, Juliet Huddy joined the show as Curtis Sliwa's co-host.

 On March 8, 2020, Curtis Sliwa announced that he would run for mayor of New York City in 2021 as a Republican.

-On February 13, 2025, Curtis Sliwa announced his candidacy to run for mayor of New York City in 2025, again as a Republican.
+On February 13, 2025, Curtis Sliwa announced his candidacy to run for mayor of New York City in 2025, as a Republican.
+He apologized for past statements regarding the city's Hasidic population and criticized ICE's detainments of immigrants without due process.

-In February 2025, Curtis Sliwa's radio programs went on hiatus again upon the announcement of his second candidacy.
+In February 2025, Curtis Sliwa's programs once again went on hiatus upon the announcement of his second candidacy.